 Some cities like San Francisco and Los Angeles (applicable to Orange County, CA), for example, have passed local city ordinances that command higher minimum wage to account for the higher cost of living in those areas.
 California employment law mandates that an employer must follow the minimum wage order that is most beneficial to the employee, that is, the highest minimum wage amount.
 As a non-exempt employee, you are entitled to overtime compensation at the rate of one and one/half your hourly rate, (if you make $10.00 per hour, your overtime rate would be $15.00), for all hours worked in excess of eight hours a day.

-Interestingly, Federal Minimum wage is still $7.25 per hours, which translates to $15,080 for a full-time, year-round worker.
-Federal minimum wage has not been raised since 2009.
+Interestingly, the Federal Minimum wage is still $7.25 per hour, which translates to $15,080 for a full-time, year-round worker.
+The federal minimum wage has not been raised since 2009.

-What This Means To You If You Are Being Compensated With Tips Or Commission?
+What Does This mean To You If You Are Being Compensated With Tips Or Commission?

 An employer must still pay you a minimum of $10.00 per hour for all hours worked, before any tips.
 An employer may NOT use an employee's tips as credit towards its requirement to pay you the minimum wage of $10.00 per hour.
 Essentially, you must be paid for all hours worked at the minimum wage rate, and tips earned are to be paid on top of the minimum wage.
 An employer cannot include your tips to show that you are making at least $10.00 per hour.